roytang/blog/content/page/lists/2020/movies/index.md

 - type: twitter
   url: https://twitter.com/roytang/statuses/1233062439228342275/
 title: 2020 Movies List
+reviews:
+- media: "movies"
+  title: "Sicario (2015)"
+  description: "Great thriller movie, but the lesson here is so bleak"
+  date: 2020-01-05
+  rating: 5
+- media: "movies"
+  title: "Paprika (2006)"
+  description: "Colorful, vivid and great animation but so so bizaare"
+  date: 2020-01-08
+  rating: 4
+- media: "movies"
+  title: "Birdman or (The Unexpected Virtue of Ignorance) (2014)"
+  description: "Insanely good, I can see why it won best picture"
+  date: 2020-01-08
+  rating: 5
+- media: "movies"
+  title: "Looper (2012)"
+  description: "Entertaining enough, but raises so many time travel questions"
+  date: 2020-01-09
+  rating: 4
+- media: "movies"
+  title: "John Wick 2 (2017)"
+  description: "Better than I expected"
+  date: 2020-01-12
+  rating: 5
+- media: "movies"
+  title: "Ad Astra (2019)"
+  description: "Kinda draggy"
+  date: 2020-01-13
+  rating: 3.5
+- media: "movies"
+  title: "Klaus (2019)"
+  description: "Surprisingly good.
+Fantastic animation"
+  date: 2020-01-13
+  rating: 5
+- media: "movies"
+  title: "Marriage Story (2019)"
+  description: "Great performances.
+Ma didn't like the ending."
+  date: 2020-01-14
+  rating: 5
+- media: "movies"
+  title: "Fist of Fury (1972)"
+  description: "Great fight scenes.
+Actually a bit more plot than I expected"
+  date: 2020-01-14
+  rating: 5
+- media: "movies"
+  title: "Coming to America (1988)"
+  description: "I had low expectations, but it was better than I thought it would be.
+Ma would like it!"
+  date: 2020-01-15
+  rating: 3.5
+- media: "movies"
+  title: "MIB International (2019)"
+  description: "Kind of predictable"
+  date: 2020-01-15
+  rating: 3
+- media: "movies"
+  title: "Batman vs TMNT (2019)"
+  description: "Ridiculous, but fun.
+Good for kids."
+  date: 2020-01-16
+  rating: 4
+- media: "movies"
+  title: "6 Underground (2019)"
+  description: "The editing and scene transitions were all over the place.
+A very Michael Bay film."
+  date: 2020-01-17
+  rating: 3.5
+- media: "movies"
+  title: "The Wolf of Wall Street (2013)"
+  description: "This movie does nothing to improve my opinion of modern capitalism."
+  date: 2020-01-18
+  rating: 4.5
+- media: "movies"
+  title: "Parasite (2019)"
+  description: "Really good, but IDK how to begin to describe it.
+Worth overcoming the 1 inch subtitle barrier for."
+  date: 2020-01-19
+  rating: 5
+- media: "movies"
+  title: "Kiki's Delivery Service (1989)"
+  description: "Very light-hearted and idyllic.
+At first it felt a bit boring, but it had me smiling by the end."
+  date: 2020-02-04
+  rating: 5
+- media: "movies"
+  title: "Uncut Gems (2019)"
+  description: "Sandler gave a good performance, but I struggled to get through the early parts of the movies because his character and situation are so unrelatable to me personally."
+  date: 2020-02-07
+  rating: 4
+- media: "movies"
+  title: "Master and Commander: The Far Side of the World (2003)"
+  description: "Watched this because a redditor said ROTK robbed it of best picture in 2003.
+This is a great war movie, but he was wrong"
+  date: 2020-02-10
+  rating: 5
+- media: "movies"
+  title: "Jojo Rabbit (2019)"
+  description: "Best movie about a Nazi ever.
+Most colorful depiction of Nazi Germany.
+Fantastic movie."
+  date: 2020-02-11
+  rating: 5
+- media: "movies"
+  title: "Superman: Red Son (2020)"
+  description: "An acceptable adaptation of one of my favorite Superman stories.
+Minus points for not including the \"House of L\" epilogue."
+  date: 2020-02-27
+  rating: 4
+- media: "movies"
+  title: "Coach Carter (2005)"
+  description: "I watched this because I saw it in a \"top inspirational speeches\" YT video.
+Pretty good sports movie."
+  date: 2020-02-27
+  rating: 4
+- media: "movies"
+  title: "Psych the Movie (2017)"
+  description: "It's like an extended episode of Psych!"
+  date: 2020-05-03
+  rating: 4
+- media: "movies"
+  title: "The Siege (1998)"
+  description: "Caught this on Cinemax when I went down for lunch.
+Much too idealistic in hindsight, given what happened in New York 3 years after this film released."
+  date: 2020-05-05
+  rating: 3
 ---

 List of new (to me) movies watched in 2020.
 Ongoing!